 There is no fixed standard of how Focusing must be done or taught.
 Diversity is one of the main values of the International Focusing Institute.
 Several Focusing trainers have developed several models and approaches.
 Introductory workshops will be offered about Classic Six Steps, Inner Relationship Focusing, Domain Focusing, BioSpirituality and/or Whole Body Focusing.

 The facilitation team is aware of the vast amount of knowledge and skills that participants bring to Focusing and to the Weeklong.
 So we want to make space to share some of your work or to offer a workshop in the Open Space if you wish.
 Please let us know in advance if you want to take advantage of this opportunity.
 Both Coordinators and Trainers are invited.
 Once we have more an idea about the open-space workshops we will add them to the program on the website.

 Each evening, after dinner, we will have time to be together during The Focusing Cafe to relax and have fun!
 Bring your games, music, poetry, cultural activities, or anything you wish to share with others during these special hours.

-What an honor and joy it is to celebrate our Certification as Focusing Trainers, Certifying Coordinators, or Participation in the 2016 Focusing Weeklong with each other!
-For Coordinators, this is a special treat, so consider coming with your students to personally deliver this recognition.
+What an honor and joy it is to celebrate our participation in the Weeklong, and, for many, certification as Focusing Professionals or Coordinators in the 2017 Focusing Weeklong!
+Coordinators, please consider coming with your students to personally deliver this recognition.

 Don't forget to bring some extra cash for books!
 The Focusing Bookstore will be open on certain days for an hour.

-JOIN US for the 2016 Connections and Crossings Focusing Weeklong!
+JOIN US for the 2017 "Belonging and Crossing in Community"